Make Your Pet-Related Holiday Prep Simple and Stress-Free

 Reduce stress: The hustle and bustle of the holidays can be stressful for dogs.
 Try to maintain your dog’s regular schedule, including mealtimes and walks, and make sure they have a quiet space to escape the festivities and retreat for downtime.

 Pamper your pet: In the season of giving, make sure there are a holiday gifts for dogs under the tree.
-The Wildest created Best in Show, a list of 115 products from spiffy sweaters and chic carriers to interactive toys and superfood treats, that won top honors in 2022.
+Kinship created Best in Show, a list of 115 products from spiffy sweaters and chic carriers to interactive toys and superfood treats, that won top honors in 2022.
 If your dog could write a letter to Santa, this would be it.

 Whistle devices also make excellent holiday gifts.
 Not sure which one is right for your pampered pooch?
 Take the quiz to find out.